rmdocherty/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe in python
+Tic Tac Toe in python, mobiletictactoe.py works on android phones in qpython